tawnkramer/CarND-MPC-Project/README.md

 # CarND-Controls-MPC
 Self-Driving Car Engineer Nanodegree Program

+This project uses simplified equations of motion to predict vehicle dynamics through time.
+This state update calculation is implemented in the context of an iterative solver that seeks to minimize an arbitrary cost function.
+This cost function combines factors to encourage reduced steering and acceleration changes to accomplish the smoothest, smallest actuator changes to maintain comfortable, safe driving through the waypoints.

 ---

 ## Model

-This project uses the simplified equations of motion to predict the vehicle dynamics through time.
-This forward simulation is implemented in the context of an iterative solver that seeks to minimize an arbitrary cost function.
-This cost function combines factors to encourage reduced steering and acceleration changes to accomplish the smoothest, smallest steering change to maintain smooth safe driving through the waypoints.

-The equations of motion are:
+The equations representing the model of motion are:

 ```
 x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt